Docker

 [0] cpu.0: [1504290543.000487750, {"cpu_p"=>0.750000, "user_p"=>0.250000, "system_p"=>0.500000, "cpu0.p_cpu"=>0.000000, "cpu0.p_user"=>0.000000, "cpu0.p_system"=>0.000000, "cpu1.p_cpu"=>1.000000, "cpu1.p_user"=>0.000000, "cpu1.p_system"=>1.000000, "cpu2.p_cpu"=>1.000000, "cpu2.p_user"=>1.000000, "cpu2.p_system"=>0.000000, "cpu3.p_cpu"=>0.000000, "cpu3.p_user"=>0.000000, "cpu3.p_system"=>0.000000}]

 Alpine Linux uses Musl C library instead of Glibc.
-Musl is not fully compatible with Glibc which generated many issues in the following areas when used with Fluent Bit:
+Musl isn't fully compatible with Glibc, which generated many issues in the following areas when used with Fluent Bit:

-• Memory Allocator: to run Fluent Bit properly in high-load environments, we use Jemalloc as a default memory allocator which reduce fragmentation and provides better performance for our needs.
-Jemalloc cannot run smoothly with Musl and requires extra work.
+• Memory Allocator: To run properly in high-load environments, Fluent Bit uses Jemalloc as a default memory allocator which reduces fragmentation and provides better performance.
+Jemalloc can't run smoothly with Musl and requires extra work.

-• Alpine Linux Musl functions bootstrap have a compatibility issue when loading Golang shared libraries, this generate problems when trying to load Golang output plugins in Fluent Bit.
+• Alpine Linux Musl functions bootstrap have a compatibility issue when loading Golang shared libraries.
+This causes problems when trying to load Golang output plugins in Fluent Bit.

-• Alpine Linux Musl Time format parser does not support Glibc extensions
+• Alpine Linux Musl Time format parser doesn't support Glibc extensions.

-The reasons for using Distroless are fairly well covered here: https://github.com/GoogleContainerTools/distroless#why-should-i-use-distroless-images
+The reasons for using Distroless are well covered in Why should I use Distroless images?.

-• Only include what you need, reduce the attack surface available.
+• Include only what you need, reduce the attack surface available.

 • Reduces false positives on scans (and reduces resources required for scanning).

-• Reduces supply chain security requirements to just what you need.
+• Reduces supply chain security requirements to only what you need.

 • Helps prevent unauthorised processes or users interacting with the container.

-• Less need to harden the container (and container runtime, K8S, etc.).
+• Less need to harden the container (and container runtime, K8s, and so on).

-• No shell or package manager to update/add things.
+• No shell or package manager to update or add things.

-• Generally though dynamic updating is a bad idea in containers as the time it is done affects the outcome: two containers started at different times using the same base image may perform differently or get different dependencies, etc.
+• Generally, dynamic updating is a bad idea in containers as the time it's done affects the outcome: two containers started at different times using the same base image can perform differently or get different dependencies.

-• A better approach is to rebuild a new image version but then you can do this with Distroless, however it is harder requiring multistage builds or similar to provide the new dependencies.
+• A better approach is to rebuild a new image version.
+You can do this with Distroless, but it's harder and requires multistage builds or similar to provide the new dependencies.

 • Debugging can be harder.

-• Assumption that Distroless is secure: nothing is secure (just more or less secure) and there are still exploits so it does not remove the need for securing your system.
+• Assumption that Distroless is secure: nothing is secure and there are still exploits so it doesn't remove the need for securing your system.

-• Sometimes you need to use a common base image, e.g. with audit/security/health/etc. hooks integrated, or common base tooling (this could still be Distroless though).
+• Sometimes you need to use a common base image, such as with audits, security, health, and so on.

-One other important thing to note is that exec'ing into a container will potentially impact resource limits.
+Using exec to access a container will potentially impact resource limits.

 For debugging, debug containers are available now in K8S: https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#ephemeral-container

-• This can be a quite different container from the one you want to investigate (e.g. lots of extra tools or even a different base).
+• This can be a significantly different container from the one you want to investigate, with lots of extra tools or even a different base.

-• No resource limits applied to this container - can be good or bad.
+• No resource limits applied to this container, which can be good or bad.

-• Runs in pod namespaces, just another container that can access everything the others can.
+• Runs in pod namespaces.
+It's another container that can access everything the others can.

-• May need architecture of the pod to share volumes, etc.
+• Might need architecture of the pod to share volumes or other information.

 • Requires more recent versions of K8S and the container runtime plus RBAC allowing it.